uBizzy/koseven/system/guide/ko7/bootstrap.md

 [Routes](routing) are then defined via [Route::set()].

 ~~~
-// The default route that comes with Kohana 3
+// The default route that comes with Koseven
 Route::set('default', '(<controller>(/<action>(/<id>)))')
 	->defaults(array(
 		'controller' => 'Welcome',